peterwiebe/riacarmin/_posts/2016-05-25-design-for-programmers.md

 _Disclaimer: I am a product designer, so I will use product design as a reference point, but you can use the same principles for anything else._

-Esthetics is fueled by traditional rules of visual design.
-The core components of visual language are grid systems, typography, color theory, and motion.
-Esthetics is not just a "making things pop", but a visual language.
+**Esthetics** is fueled by traditional principles of visual design.
+The core components of the visual design are grid systems, typography, color theory, and motion.
+Esthetics is not just "making things pop", but a visual language.
 It is a skill to communicate through visuals.

-Empathy is understanding of who you are designing for.
-In product design, it's called User Research or UX.
+**Empathy** is understanding of who you are designing for.
+In product design, it's called User Research or UXD.
 It doesn't matter how well you are communicating if you don't know who you are talking to or what they want to talk about.
 Design is never in a vacuum.
 It has a purpose and problem at the core.

-Finally, you need to know design tools to design.
+Finally, you need to know **design tools** to design.
 Design tools span from doodling on a napkin to Processing and D3.js.
 I can imagine the first thing that comes to your mind is Photoshop, maybe Illustrator.
-Coding is just as valid.
-In fact, many product designers switch to code or use hybrid—GUI/code—tools like Framer.js.
+Code is just as valid.
+In fact, many product designers switch to code or use hybrid, GUI/code, tools like Framer.js.

-That's it.
+>That's it.
 Learn how to use a visual language, figure out who you want to design for and what problem you are solving, and finally, learn a few tools.

-Let's go over the basics of the visual language, a.k.a esthetics.
+#### Example
+I will take a real product and apply the rules of design throughout this article.
+I have chosen an educational website (because I like education) that offers online courses.
+My first critique is that the page looks too busy; your eyes don't know where to look.
+So first, I will completely strip it off all the style and leave just the content.

 ### Rule 1.
 Grids

 Everything needs to be aligned.
 The first thing that would drastically change how you design is alignment.
-It means that all elements on your website, application, or slide deck sit on a grid.
+It means that all elements on your website, application, or slide deck sit on a grid, vertical and horizontal.

 #### Typographic Grid

 The traditional typographic grid consists of columns, gutter, modules, negative space, margins, and baseline.
-Some common print layouts are a manuscript, columns and blocks.
+Some common print layouts are a _manuscript_, _columns_ and _blocks_.
 The typographic grid can be as simple or as advanced as you want it to be because there is very little technical limitations.

 #### Web Grid

-Web grid tries to be just as good as typographic but is limited by web browser capabilities.
-It is inspired by typography, but much less sophisticated.
+Web grid tries to be just as good as typographic but is limited by the web browser capabilities.
+It is inspired by print but is much less sophisticated.

+The choice of a grid will highly depend on the type of a project you are working on.
+If you are creating a blog, you would want a grid system that has a bounding container and columns.
+This type of a grid creates a layout where you can control the total width of the layout.
+Any grid framework will provide you with a column system.
+The most common systems are 12, 16, or 24 columns in a container.

 You can easily drop in a CSS grid into your project.
-There is an abundance of grid frameworks out there.
-My personal favourite is Neat.io
+There is an abundance of grid frameworks out there (960, Bootstrap, Foundation).
+My personal favorite is Neat.io.

-Any grid framework will provide you with a column system.
-The most common systems are 12, 16, and 24 columns in a container.
-Very easy.
+When working on web applications, you probably should consider a grid system that utilizes the entire width of the window and provides modularity.
+Zurb Foundation for Apps is a framework built specifically for that.

 #### Vertical rhythm